HopeZobinou/web-scrapping/hw5/hw5_report.md

 *Q: How many iterations did it take to split the graph?*

 ## Answer
 The mathematical model from the algorithm doesn't 100% represent reality.
-The final result from the algorithm has a few nodes that are colored purple (belong to Mr.Hi's network) but are connected to John while being disconnected from Mr. Hi.
+An algorithm with a formula involved (Compute betweenness centrality for edges) will always have an error associated with it especially since there is a summation in the formula.
+That is why the final result from the algorithm has a few nodes that are colored purple (belong to Mr.Hi's network) but are connected to John while being disconnected from Mr. Hi.
 It took 11 iterations to split the graph.

 Below is my implementation of the Girvan-Newman algorithm.